nirx/fOLD-public/README.md

 Alternatively, one can also load volumetric fMRI data (NIfTI or ANALYZE) as mask for the fNIRS optode layout.

 Before using fOLD, please carefully read its related manuscript:
-* Zimeo Morais GA, Balardin JB, Sato JR (2017) fNIRS Optode Layout Designer (fOLD): a toolbox for probe arrangement guided by brain regions-of-interest (Under Review)
+* Zimeo Morais GA, Balardin JB, Sato JR (2017) fNIRS Optode Layout Designer (fOLD): a toolbox for probe arrangement guided by brain regions-of-interest

 fOLD is available as standalone for Windows (*.exe): /Exe/fOLD_web.exe
-or as App to be installed within Matlab2017a: /App/fOLD.mlappinstall
+or as Application for Matlab environment: /App/fOLD.mlappinstall
+Please note that the App version is currently only compatible with Matlab 2017a.

 **Important Copyright-related guidelines for fOLD**:
 1) fOLD is provided "as is" with no warranties and subject to change.